- Torn between Ryobi and DeWalt tools?

 DeWalt compressors

-DeWalt has a long list of air compressors, from small, 1 gallon trim compressors, to site-ready 120 gallon electric air compressors.
+DeWalt boasts a long list of air compressors, from small, 1-gallon trim compressors, to site-ready 120-gallon electric air compressors.

-They have pretty much all compressor types and sizes for personal, shop, and even construction use.
+With pretty much all compressor types and sizes for your need for personal, shop, construction, and building use.

 Ryobi compressors

-Ryobi has only the P739 1-gallon electric air compressor.
-It’s a handy and very portable 14lb unit with a max pressure of 120psi.
+Ryobi only made the P739 1-gallon electric air compressor.
+It’s a handy and portable 14lb unit with a max pressure of 120 psi.

 It’s ideal for small projects and makes for a handy air compressor should you need one.